 }

-From a local text file
+Use a local text file as input

 # Parameter descriptions:

-# --account-id: Your Alibaba Cloud ID.
+# --account-id: Alibaba Cloud account ID

-# --model-id: The embedding model to use.
+# --model-id: The embedding model to use

-# --text: The path to the local file.
+# --text: Path to the local file

 oss-vectors-embed \